5 Top Flutter Widgets For Developers

 4. Rich Text Widget

-If you want to display a paragraph in Flutter with different styles then the Rich Text Widget is the one that you want to use.
-What you do is implement multiple TextSpan widgets inside the Rich Text Widget and set a different style for each of them.
+If you want to display a paragraph in Flutter with different styles, then the Rich Text Widget is the one you want to use.
+You implement multiple TextSpan widgets inside the Rich Text Widget and set a different style for each.
 This way, you will create a tree of TextSpan objects, each of them inside the main Rich Text Widget.
-You can show multiple styles on the same line or in the same paragraph.
+You can show multiple styles on the same line or paragraph.